arduino/docs-content/content/hardware/04.pro/boards/portenta-h7/tutorials/over-the-air-update/content.md

 ![Exporting Binary for the Sketch](assets/binary_export.png)

-With the binary file ready, you can now create the OTA file needed to complete the process.
+With the binary file ready, you can now create the OTA file needed to enable Over-The-Air process.

 To continue, macOS or Linux environment is required.
 For Windows environment, it is possible to use virtualization software such as [Oracle VM Virtualbox](https://www.virtualbox.org/) using your preferred choice of compatible Linux distribution.
-If you're not familiar with Linux environments, [Ubuntu](https://ubuntu.com/) is one of many distributions that can help you explore Linux environment.
+If you're not familiar with Linux environments, [Ubuntu](https://ubuntu.com/) is one of many distributions that can help you explore Linux environment with ease of access.

-Once you're ready, you will need to have a tool which can be found at the following link.
+Once you're comfortable with an environment, you will need a tool which can be found at the following link.

 ***Arduino IoT Cloud Library - Over-The-Air Tools: https://github.com/arduino-libraries/ArduinoIoTCloud/tree/master/extras/tools***